Niketkumardheeryan/ML-CaPsule/Cyberbullying Classification/README.md

 ## Dataset
 The dataset contains over 47,000 tweets labeled into six categories: Age, Ethnicity, Gender, Religion, Other type of cyberbullying, and Not cyberbullying.

-Link to the dataset: [Fetal Health Classification Dataset](https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification/data)
+Link to the dataset: [Cyberbullying Classification Dataset](https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification/data)

 ## Models Used